'Local identity' stabbed with screwdriver near LynnMall

-A woman has been stabbed with a screwdriver while sitting in a park waiting for her partner to do the shopping at Countdown LynnMall in West Auckland.
+A woman has been stabbed with a screwdriver while waiting for her partner to do the shopping at Countdown LynnMall in West Auckland.

 Her uncle, Kawiti Kawiti, told the Herald she had been targeted by a person who had previously made threats against her.